commutatus/awesome/domains/engineering/efficient/cloudfront-image-conversion.md

 1. After deployment if S3 images are not accessbile even after policy, Enable the read permission for everyone.
 2. S3 URL with + and space have been handled here.

+### TODO

+1. Dimension Support
+2. Script to automate the whole process.
+Can be cloudformation or shell.